Close

 What’s inside matters?

 The standard choice.
-Reliable, stable, works for buildings, farms, and safety.
+Reliable, stable, and works for buildings, farms, and safety.

 Newer, smaller, uses less power.
 Good for wearables.

-For special high-concentration or low-cost needs, but less accurate and shorter life.
+For special high-concentration or low-cost needs, but with less accuracy and shorter life.

 Verdict: Stick with NDIR unless you have a specific reason not to.